moment/momentjs.com/docs/moment-timezone/03-data-formats/02-packed-format.md

 While it may have saved a few bytes to use base 62, much of the data in Moment Timezone maps nicely to multiples of 60.

-There are 60 minutes in a second and 60 seconds in a minute.
+There are 60 minutes in an hour and 60 seconds in a minute.
 3 hours is `30` minutes in base 60 and `300` seconds in base 60 instead of `180` and `10800` in base 10 or `2U` and `2Oc` in base 62.